The penalties for actions, which you might find over the top, are taken very seriously by locals.

-When good advice is ignored, travellers should be aware that recreational drugs available in Vietnam can be extremely potent.
+When good advice is ignored, travelers should be aware that recreational drugs available in Vietnam can be extremely potent.
 Party with caution, and always make sure someone knows where you are and what you have taken.

 You should also avoid taking photographs during demonstrations.
 Leave the military shots to the journo's, as the glare of a Vietnamese soldier is incredibly intimidating.

-You could be detained if you venture too close to the border with China, Cambodia or Laos without prior written permission from the local authorities.
+You could be detained if you venture too close to the border with China, Cambodia, or Laos without prior written permission from the local authorities.

 It is against the law to export antiques from Vietnam without a permit.
 The Ministry of Culture can provide further advice and any necessary permit.

 Anyone found to be in violation of this law is subject to steep fines and/or a severe prison sentence.
 Access to licensed casinos is restricted to holders of foreign passports.

-Anyone, Vietnamese or visiting foreigners, engaging in public actions that the Government determines to be political in nature could be arrested and detained.
+Anyone, Vietnamese or visiting foreigners, engaging in public actions that the Government determines to be political in nature, could be arrested and detained.

-Sponsors of small, informal religious gatherings, such as Bible-study groups in hotel rooms, have been detained, fined, and expelled, although these outcomes have become less common because of improvements to religious freedom.
+Sponsors of small, informal religious gatherings, such as Bible-study groups in hotel rooms, have been detained, fined, and expelled – although these outcomes have become less common because of improvements to religious freedom.